 Where does nitrous oxide come from?

 Nitrous oxide emissions come from a range of sources, including fossil fuel combustion.
-In agriculture, nitrous oxide is emitted into the atmosphere when micro-organisms act on nitrogen introduced to the soil via synthetic fertilisers, legumes or animal urine and dung.
+In agriculture, nitrous oxide is emitted into the atmosphere when micro-organisms act on nitrogen introduced to the soil via animal urine and dung, synthetic fertilisers and legumes.
 About 1% of nitrogen in the soil, from any source, is lost as nitrous oxide.

 Many farmers use nitrogen-based fertilisers, legumes or animal manures to enrich their soil with nitrogen and help crops and pastures flourish.
 When grazing ruminant livestock eat nitrogen-rich pastures or crops, they use only a fraction of the nitrogen consumed to support the production of meat and milk.
 They excrete most of it in urine and dung, which creates very concentrated nitrogen patches in the soil.
 For comparison, a urine patch can contain the equivalent of up to 1000 kg N per hectare, while fertiliser application rates are typically 30-50 kg N per hectare (although there may be several applications per year).